-*A retail investor is an individual that invests for themselves or on behalf of their family or friends.
+*A retail investor is an individual who invests for themselves or on behalf of their family or friends.
 Regulation BI does not apply to interactions with institutional customers (financial organizations investing on behalf of their clients).

 *A fiduciary manages assets on behalf of another person.
 For example, an investment adviser managing a client’s assets is a fiduciary to their client.

 *To be considered an investment adviser, a client must make payment specifically for investment advice.
-Some broker-dealers and representatives providing advice were “skirting” the rules by claiming their commissions were payment for the transaction execution, not the advice.
-As long as broker-dealers implied that distinction, they were not regulated as investment advisers.
+Some broker-dealers and representatives providing advice were “skirting” the rules by claiming their commissions were payment for transaction execution, not the advice.
+As long as broker-dealers maintained that distinction, they were not regulated as investment advisers.

 Recommending proprietary products